bedops/bedops/docs/content/reference/statistics/bedmap.rst

 Endlines
 ========

-The :ref:`bedmap` program expects endlines (``\n``) appropriate to your operating system.
+The :ref:`bedmap` program expects endlines (``\n``) appropriate to Linux and Mac OS X operating systems.
+Microsoft Windows uses different characters for endlines.
 In UNIX-like environments, you can quickly check to see if your file contains the native endlines with this command:

 ::